Solana DocumentationGetting Started

 There are two ways to install the Anchor CLI and tooling:

-The Anchor version manager (AVM) allows you to install and manage different Anchor versions on your system, including more easily updating Anchor versions in the future.
+The Anchor version manager (AVM) allows you to install and manage different Anchor versions on your system and easily update Anchor versions in the future.

 Install AVM with the following command: